 Urban exploration (a.k.a. urbex, UE, infiltration, or place-hacking) is the exploration of the “off-limits” places in the urban environment, including–but not limited to–abandoned structures, active construction sites, transportation networks, and maintenance and utility tunnels.
-For many explorers, urbex is one way to challenge formal, state-level restrictions on residents’ freedom of movement and a way to better understand and engage with their city or town:
+For many explorers, urbex is one way to challenge formal, state-level restrictions on citizens’ freedom of movement, and a way to better understand and engage with their city or town.

 “Urban explorers strive to actually earn their experiences, by making discoveries that allow them to get in on the secret workings of cities and structures, and to appreciate fantastic, obscure spaces that might otherwise go completely neglected.
 When you step away from the TV and think about it, humans are naturally curious creatures.
 We can’t help but want to see the world around us; we’re designed to explore and to play, and these instincts haven’t disappeared just because most of us now live in large cities where parking lots have replaced common areas, malls have replaced city squares and the only public spaces that remain are a few grudgingly conceded parkettes” (Ninjalicious).

-The above quote is from Infiltration, a popular zine devoted to urbex and created by the late Jeff Chapman (better known as “Ninjalicious,” considered a “spiritual father” of urbex).
-In this piece, called “No Disclaimer,” Chapman goes on to describe what have become the basic tenets of the “code” that most urban explorers follow: “Genuine urban explorers never vandalize, steal or damage anything — we don’t even litter…We don’t harm the places we explore.
+The above quote is from Infiltration, a popular zine devoted to urbex and created by the late Jeff Chapman (better known as “Ninjalicious,” considered a “spiritual father” of urban exploration).
+In this piece, called “No Disclaimer,” Chapman goes on to describe what have become the basic beliefs that undergird the behavioral “code” that most urban explorers follow: “Genuine urban explorers never vandalize, steal or damage anything — we don’t even litter…We don’t harm the places we explore.
 We love the places we explore.”
-People explore individually and in groups (usually smaller groups–it’s difficult to get a lot of people into off-limits places at once), and while practitioners do travel to other places to explore, perhaps with a local explorer, the emphasis is on exploring one’s own environment.
+People explore individually and in groups (usually smaller groups–it’s difficult to get a lot of people into off-limits places at once), and while practitioners do travel to other places to explore, perhaps with a knowledgeable resident, the emphasis is on exploring one’s own environment.

-Dereliction tourism is related to urbex, in that both practices involve visiting abandoned spaces.
+Dereliction tourism is related to urbex in that both practices involve visiting abandoned spaces.
 Unlike urbex, however, dereliction tourism is usually commercialized and involves larger groups and some form of group transportation (a tour bus, for example).
-The majority of people who participate in dereliction tourism are not from the cities where they attend tours.
+The majority of people who participate in dereliction tourism are not residents of the cities where they attend tours.

-Dereliction tourism is associated with postindustrial regions around the world that have lost a large portion of their population, leaving behind abandoned factories, homes, churches, schools, etc. In addition to creating blight, depopulation and the subsequent erosion of a city’s tax base often mean a reduction in public services and protections for remaining residents…protections that would normally keep large groups of people from trespassing on abandoned properties.
-In cities like Detroit, for instance, law enforcement is stretched very thinly across a large area, and pursuing people for trespassing or scrapping–which some say are largely “victimless” crimes–isn’t a high priority.
+Dereliction tourism is associated with postindustrial regions around the world that have lost a large portion of their population, leaving behind abandoned factories, homes, churches, schools, etc. In addition to creating vacancy and blight, depopulation and the subsequent erosion of a city’s tax base often mean a reduction in public services and protections for remaining residents–protections that would normally keep large groups of people from trespassing on vacant properties.
+In cities like Detroit, for instance, law enforcement is underfunded and stretched thinly across a large area, and pursuing people for trespassing or scrapping–which some say are largely “victimless” crimes–isn’t a high priority.
 This means that tour guides can take a larger group of people into various sites without having to worry as much about the legal consequences.
-And because what they’re doing is illegal and unregulated, there’s a possibility that tour operators don’t report their earnings–or the entirety of their earnings–from tours.
-Other tourism-based businesses pay taxes and can contribute to a community in that way…illegal dereliction tours usually do not.
+And because what they’re doing is illegal and unregulated, there’s also the possibility that tour operators don’t report their earnings–or the entirety of their earnings–from tours.
+Other tourism-based businesses pay taxes and can contribute to a community in that way; illegal dereliction tours usually do not.

-Dereliction tourism often masquerades as “urban exploration,” as I’ll discuss below, which offends many urban explorers that consider it to be the opposite of what they do.
-The elements of planning carefully and figuring things out for yourself (which structures to visit, when, how to gain access, whether or not it’s safe, how to move through and document structures) and the appreciation and curiosity about abandoned spaces that characterize and drive urban exploration are largely absent from dereliction tourism, and if they do play a role, it’s secondary.
-As Chapman mentions above, earning experiences is a key part of urban exploration, and an explorer’s reputation and integrity within the larger urban exploration community is important.
+Dereliction tourism often masquerades as “urban exploration,” as I’ll discuss below, which offends the many urban explorers who consider it to be the opposite of what they do.
+The careful planning and figuring things out for yourself (which structures to visit, when, how to gain access, whether or not it’s safe, how to move through and document structures), and the appreciation and curiosity about abandoned spaces that characterize and drive urban exploration are largely absent from dereliction tourism, and if they do play a role, it’s secondary.
+As Chapman mentions above, earning experiences is a key part of urban exploration, and an explorer’s reputation and integrity within the larger urban exploration community are important.

 By contrast, dereliction tourism involves paying someone for the experience that urban explorers believe you should earn.
 A guide plans the entire outing for you, takes you to and from the sites, helps you navigate them, and “protects” you from possible dangers you may come across.
 Depending on the guide and the group, learning about the sites you’re visiting (beyond “this was a factory;” “this was a school”) is not the main motivator behind dereliction tourism.
 And while there’s still plenty of discussion about whether or not taking beautiful photos of abandoned buildings is a way to experience, document, and respect them, I think that at least (or especially) in postindustrial communities, it’s not enough to take just show up, take pictures, post them on Instagram, and call it an “experience,” without at least thinking about a). why you’re doing it, and b). the impact it will have on other people and on historic/cultural resources in the city you’re visiting.

-Finally, a structure’s integrity is also not as important to dereliction tourism as it is to urban exploration.
-I’ve been on a number of urban exploration outings, but I never saw anyone do damage to a structure until I went on the one and only dereliction tour I attended.
-Moving large volumes of people through decaying structures on a regular basis is also dangerous for both visitors and the structure, and even if they touch/move nothing, their presence alters the structure.
-Urban explorers also alter a structure when they visit and leave behind traces, even if they try not to, but there are generally fewer of them entering a structure at any given time, and they tend not to frequent the same structures.
+Finally, a structure’s integrity is not as important to dereliction tourism as it is to urban exploration.
+I’ve been on a number of urban exploration outings, but I never saw anyone do damage to a structure until I went on the one and only dereliction tour I’ve attended.
+Moving large volumes of people through decaying structures on a regular basis is dangerous for both visitors and the structure, and even if they touch/move nothing, their presence alters the structure over time.
+Urban explorers also alter a structure when they visit and leave behind traces (even if they try not to), but there are generally fewer of them entering a structure at any given time, and they tend not to frequent the same structures.